-Clinical Interests and Expertise: High-risk pregnancy starting from early pregnancy loss and continuing into antenatal care (maternal medicine, obesity), advanced intrapartum care and leadership, obstetric emergencies, stillbirth, and beyond (interprofessional team training, medicolegal implications).
+Clinical Expertise: High-risk pregnancy starting from early pregnancy loss and continuing into antenatal care (maternal medicine, obesity), advanced intrapartum care and leadership, obstetric emergencies, stillbirth, and beyond (interprofessional team training, medicolegal implications).

-Methodological Interests: Health economic evaluation, stepped-wedge cluster RCTs, service user involvement in research, systematic reviews, mixed methods research, qualitative meta-synthesis, triangulation, improvement science, patient reported outcomes and experience.
+Methodological Interests: Health economic evaluation, stepped-wedge cluster RCTs, service user involvement in research, systematic reviews, mixed-methods research, qualitative meta-analysis, triangulation, improvement science, patient reported outcomes and experience.

-He has an MD (Research) by publications in Obstetric Team Training with the University of Bristol.
-He has an MSc in Health Systems Management with the London School of Hygiene and Tropical Medicine, and a Postgraduate Diploma with Distinction in Medical Education (TLHP) with the University of Bristol.
+Dimitrios is a Consultant Senior Lecturer in Obstetrics in the Centre for Academic Women’s Health at the University of Bristol and Southmead Hospital.
+He has an MD (Research) by publications in Obstetric Team Training with the University of Bristol, an MSc in Health Systems Management with the London School of Hygiene and Tropical Medicine, and a Postgraduate Diploma in Medical Education (TLHP) with the University of Bristol.

-Dimitrios directs two training courses (SMASH-Saving Mothers with Advanced Simulation of High-risk situations, Basic Practical Skills) and regularly coordinates invited workshops worldwide.
-He has helped establish and disseminate PROMPT obstetric emergencies courses in several countries in collaboration with local clinical academics, as participant or leader of a multiprofessional faculty.
-He has been commissioned by the RCOG to develop a national operative delivery course.
-He has served as a member of the RCOG Consent Group.
-He is a member of a Department-of-Health Task Group, and several other regional, national, and international initiatives, to reduce stillbirths and improve bereavement care.
+Dimitrios directs several training and train-the-trainers courses; including the national RCOG Operative Birth course (ROBUST), and the regional SMASH (Saving Mothers with Advanced Simulation of High-risk situations) and Basic Practical Skills courses.
+He regularly coordinates invited workshops worldwide.
+He has helped establish and disseminate obstetric training courses in several countries.
+He is an executive member of a Department of Health Task Group, and several other regional, national, and international initiatives, to reduce stillbirths and improve bereavement care.

-For Dimitrios Siassakos' disclosure of interests click here.
+For Dr Steiner's disclosures of interest, click here.